-The Group’s operating margin and turnover are expected to increase in 2018 compared to 2017.
-Improvement is based on enhancement of competence acquisition and management, development of offering, deepening of customer relations, as well as operational efficiency.
+The Group’s turnover and operating margin (EBITDA) are expected to increase in 2019.
+The improvement is based on the enhancement of competence acquisition and management, alignment of Sales and Business Areas, as well as improvement of operational efficiency and steering mechanisms.

 Risks and uncertainties

-Competition for experts is a major factor in terms of growth, and the main short-term risks are related to recruiting and retaining employees.
-Enfo’s growth in the long-term will be impacted by markets’ moves towards bringing together new data assets in digital services with companies’ existing data assets, as well as the pace of the shift towards cloud.
+Competition for experts is a major factor in terms of growth, and the main short-term risks are related to the recruiting and efficient onboarding of employees.
+The internal capability to develop competence management, advance tools for maneuverability, and continue to execute renewed story, offering and structure is essential in the short term.
+Enfo’s growth in the long term will be impacted by the markets’ moves towards bringing together data assets, as well as the pace of the shift towards cloud.

-CEO Seppo Kuula, who took up his position in beginning of the year 2018, comments on the review period:
+Seppo Kuula, Enfo’s CEO, comments on the review period:

 Financing and investments

-Enfo’s net investments in January–March totaled EUR 0.5 (2.1) million.
-The company’s equity ratio was 47.0% (48.8%) at the end of the review period.
-Interest-bearing net liabilities at the end of March amounted to EUR 30.8 (19.9) million and net gearing was 60.7% (30.8%).
-The Group is in breach of one of the covenants of its financiers’ agreement requiring the Group’s interest-bearing net liabilities/operating margin to be less than 5, and thus the Group has classified the loans covered by the covenant as current liabilities in Q1 interim report.
-In February 2018, the Group received approval from its financiers for the covenant breach.
+Enfo’s net investments in January–March totaled EUR 11.5 (0.5) million.
+The effect on net investments of applying IFRS16 at start of the year was EUR 8.7 million.
+In addition, the effect on investments caused by applying IFRS16 standard during the period January–March was EUR 2.8 million.
+The company’s equity ratio was 39.4% (47.0%) at the end of the review period.
+Interest-bearing net liabilities at the end of March amounted to EUR 42.9 (30.8) million and net gearing was 95.2% (60.7%).
+Net debt increased by EUR 8.7 million at the start of the year due to appliance of IFRS16 standard and the net effect on debt caused by applying IFRS16 standard in 2019 was EUR 1.0 million.
+The Group is in breach of one of the covenants of its financiers’ agreement requiring the Group’s interest-bearing net liabilities/operating margin EBITDA to be less than 3.5, and thus the Group has classified the loans covered by the covenant as current liabilities on the balance sheet date.
+The Group has received an approval from its financiers for the covenant breach.
+The Group and the consortium of existing and new lenders have agreed on the key terms of the new financing package.
+The financing package includes re-financing of existing long-term bank financing and repayment of the EUR 10 million multi-issuer bond due in June 2019.

 Annual General Meeting

-Anssi Lehikoinen, Lauri Kerman, Kaisa Olkkonen and Mikko Laine were re-elected as members of the Board of Directors, and Susanna Rahkamo and Claes Wallnér were elected as new members of the Board of Directors.
+Anssi Lehikoinen, Lauri Kerman, Mikko Laine, Kaisa Olkkonen, Susanna Rahkamo and Claes Wallnér were re-elected as members of the Board of Directors.
 At the organization meeting held after the Annual General Meeting, the Board of Directors elected Anssi Lehikoinen as the Chairman and Kaisa Olkkonen as the Deputy Chairman.
+The AGM approved the Nomination Board’s proposal to establish an Audit Committee and after the AGM the Board of Directors made the decision to establish an Audit Committee based on the proposal.

 This interim report has been prepared using the same measurement and accrual principles as in the annual financial statements, but this interim report has not been prepared according to the IAS 34 standard.